 5. Job changes and early termination

 Changes in employment can introduce additional risk to novated leases.
-If you experience a job change and need to end a novated lease early, it can trigger additional penalties and fees that add an unexpected financial burden.
-Additionally, terminating a novated lease prematurely might make you responsible for the residual value of the vehicle, piling on even more financial repercussions.
+If you change jobs and need to end a novated lease early, it can trigger additional penalties and fees that add unexpected financial burden.
+Additionally, terminating a novated lease early might make you responsible for the residual value or balloon payment of the vehicle, piling on even more financial repercussions.

 6. Insurance coverage

 Novated leases typically include insurance to safeguard the vehicle and lessee.
-However, risk can arise when the provided coverage doesn't align with your individual needs.
+However, risk can arise when the coverage provided by the novated lease provider doesn't align with your individual needs.
 It's essential to ensure that the coverage provided by your novated lease suits your specific requirements and effectively addresses all potential risks.

-If there are significant coverage gaps, you could face unexpected financial burdens or liabilities in the event of accidents, theft, or other kinds of damages.
+If there are significant coverage gaps, you could face unexpected financial burdens or liabilities in the event of accidents, theft, or other kinds of damage.
+This is important to note if your new vehicle is an electric vehicle, such as a Tesla.

 7. Lack of flexibility

-Another potential downside of novated leases is their lack of flexibility — especially when circumstances change.
-Typically, novated leases have set terms and conditions that don't easily accommodate unexpected changes.
+Another potential downside of novated leases is their lack of flexibility, especially when circumstances change.
+Typically, novated lease agreements have set lease terms that don't easily accommodate unexpected changes.

 If you enter into a novated lease agreement too quickly, you may find yourself unexpectedly bound by a rigid agreement and unable to make necessary adjustments.
-This lack of flexibility could lead to financial strain or result in a leased vehicle that’s impractical for your current needs.
+This lack of flexibility could lead to financial strain or result in a leased vehicle that’s impractical for your current needs, unlike a car purchase or a private sale.

 How to avoid novated lease traps

-Avoiding novated lease traps like these requires a robust understanding of how novated leasing works, as well as careful consideration of your leasing agreement.
+Avoiding novated lease traps like these requires a strong understanding of how novated leasing works, as well as careful consideration of your lease agreement.
 Here are some tips to help you steer clear of the potential pitfalls:

 1. Thoroughly review terms and conditions

 Thoroughly read the terms and conditions outlined in the novated lease agreement and make sure you understand them completely.
-Take note of any specific details like fees, penalties, mileage limits, and maintenance requirements.
+Take note of any specific details, like fees, penalties, mileage limits, lease payments, running costs, GST discount, and maintenance requirements.

 2. Plan ahead for lifestyle changes